 Uniform expenses include replacement of uniform items as needed due to wear and tear.
-The MCSAP allocation reflects the Troopers' Minimum allocation of time to MCSAP eligible activity.
+The MCSAP allocation reflects the Troopers Minimum allocation of time to MCSAP eligible activity.

 Fuel costs are budgeted for vehicles utilized by allocated resources.
-The MCSAP allocation reflects the Troopers' Minimum allocation of time to MCSAP eligible activity.
+The MCSAP allocation reflects the Troopers Minimum allocation of time to MCSAP eligible activity.

-Vehicle materials include items for outfitting of patrol vehicles to current departmental standards including cargo partitions, divisional radios, computer mounts, sirens and light bars.
-The MCSAP allocation reflects the Troopers' Minimum allocation of time to MCSAP eligible activity.
+Vehicle materials include items for outfitting of patrol vehicles to current departmental standards including cargo partitions, divisional radios, divisionally required in car camera systems, computer mounts, sirens and light bars.
+The MCSAP allocation reflects the Troopers Minimum allocation of time to MCSAP eligible activity.

-Computer/Software supplies are included for potential replacement of utilized computer equipment in performance of the state's program activities or required hardware/software upgrades needed to perform program activities.
-The MCSAP allocation reflects the Troopers' Minimum allocation of time to MCSAP eligible activity.
+Computer/Software supplies are included for potential replacement or repair of utilized computer equipment in performance of the state's program activities or required hardware/software upgrades needed to perform program activities.
+The MCSAP allocation reflects the Troopers Minimum allocation of time to MCSAP eligible activity.